themightyoarfish/deepVO/Readme.md

 # A TensorFlow implementation of _DeepVO: Towards End-to-End Visual Odometry with Deep Recurrent Convolutional Neural Networks_

-This is our submission for the ANN with TensorFlow course, winter 2017.
+This is our submission for the ANN with TensorFlow course, winter 2017. **Please note that this implementation does not seem entirely correct.
+Convergence was observed only on a dataset with random moves forwards and backwards, without rotation.**

 ## Data Acquisition
 In order to make use of the full 720 resolution of the LifeCam 3000, you must do two things